adamralph/minver/README.md

 If you begin to release versions in the `1.0` range from another branch (e.g. a special release branch), update this value to `1.1`, `2.0`, or whatever `MAJOR.MINOR` range the current branch now represents.

 Note that `MinVerMajorMinor` will be redundant after you create the first tag with same `MAJOR.MINOR`.
-If you don't care that the versions of interm builds before that first tag will have a lower `MAJOR.MINOR`, then simply don't specify `MinVerMajorMinor`.
+If you don't care that the versions of interim builds before that first tag will have a lower `MAJOR.MINOR`, then simply don't specify `MinVerMajorMinor`.

 Also note that if the latest tag found in the commit history has a higher `MAJOR.MINOR` than `MinVerMajorMinor`, then `MinVerMajorMinor` will be ignored.